 This program is jointly funded by the IMO and nine Oil Companies members (BP, Chevron, ConocoPhillips, ENI, ExxonMobil, Marathon, PERENCO, Shell and TOTAL) through IPIECA.

-The GI WACAF is based on an effective management system and has established six goals of preparedness and key performance indicators to enhance the capacity of countries to prepare for and respond to marine oil spills.
+The GI WACAF project is based on an effective management system comprising of six goals of preparedness and key performance indicators to enhance the capacity of countries to prepare for and respond to marine oil spills.
 These goals cover the requirements of the OPRC 90 Convention:

-- Goal 2: Contingency plan: have contingency plan for all the countries of the region.
+- Goal 2 - Contingency plan: Develop National Contingency Plans for all the countries of the region;

-- Goal 3: Designation of authority: get clarity in roles and responsibilities of all stakeholders;
+- Goal 3 - Designation of authority: Obtain clarity on roles and responsibilities of all stakeholders;

-- Goal 4 - Regional agreements: Promote the exchange of information and the provision of mutual assistance for oil spill response.
+- Goal 4 - Regional agreements: Promote the exchange of information and the provision of mutual assistance for oil spill incidents;

-- Goal 5: Training: ensure that training and exercise are developed in each countries on a regular basis.
+- Goal 5 - Training: Ensure that training and exercises are delivered in the participating countries on a regular basis; and

-- Goal 6: National capabilities: support countries in developing their own national response system.
+- Goal 6 - National capabilities: Support participating countries in developing their own national response system.